 Provides a problem-based introduction to design techniques in environmental engineering.
 Several applications are considered with an emphasis on real-world problems typically encountered by graduates.
 The problems are set by practicing engineers and cover most aspects of environmental engineering design.

 - Semester 2 - 2020

 On successful completion of the course students will be able to:

 2. Apply research and design skills acquired in earlier courses in environmental engineering and related disciplines to solve design problems and conduct investigations.

 3. Communicate design solutions.

-4. Develop an appreciation of the social, economic and institutional factors affecting environmental engineerng design and investigation
+4. Demonstrate an appreciation of the social, economic and institutional factors affecting environmental engineering design and investigation.

 5. Develop the ability to function effectively as a member of a design team.